chinitaberrio/bag_analyse/README.md

 # ROS bag analysis scripts

-## This project contains scripts which query the rosbag database and plot some results.
-These scripts were used to generate the graphs presented to Renault in the project report.
+### Within this project, there are scripts designed to retrieve data from the rosbag specifically related to positioning.
+These scripts generate graphical representations of the vehicle's position and trajectory based on the collected sensor data.

 ### rosbag-analysis.py

-This script connects to the bag database and performs some specific anaysis that was used to generate the report for Renault - one for outputting all traces to KML, one for plotting z-acceleration and velocity for a small area near the university and one for plotting a velocity analysis of vehicles driving over the harbour bridge
+These scripts read the rosbag file and conducts detailed analysis on various sensors installed in the vehicle.
+It extracts relevant information from the sensor data and performs specific calculations or computations to gain insights into their performance or behavior.
+This analysis aims to provide a comprehensive understanding of the sensors' functionality and their impact on the overall vehicle localisation system.

 ### bag-analyse.py